-Revenue from condominium sales is recognized over time using the output method in accordance with the guidance set in PFRS 15, Revenue from contracts with customers, and Philippine Interpretations Committee Questions and Answers (PIC Q&A) 2016-04.
-Under the output method, revenue is calculated with reference to the PoC of the project.
-PoC is determined based on the actual physical completion of the project.
+Revenue from condominium sales is recognized over time in accordance with the guidance set in PFRS 15, Revenue from contracts with customers, and Philippine Interpretations Committee Questions and Answers (PIC Q&A) 2016-04.
+Revenue is calculated with reference to the Percentage of Completion (PoC) of the project.
+PoC is determined on the basis of a technical evaluation involving a significant degree of estimates done by the Group's project management team who are specialists in such computations.
 Management believes that revenue from condominium sales reported in the statement of total comprehensive income best reflects the PoC of the projects as at reporting date.